pbchun/Exchange-Rate-App-Project/drills/version-1/readme.md

 ### Submission

-Add a link to your code https://github.com/pbchun/galvanize-frontend-app/tree/master/drills/version-1, and your deployed site https://currency-exchange-rate-app.firebaseapp.com.
+Add a link to your deployed site https://currency-exchange-rate-app.firebaseapp.com.